Bauhaus Museum Dessau

 Versuchsstätte Bauhaus.
 The collection is the name of the permanent exhibition at the Bauhaus Museum Dessau.
 It has over a thousand objects, from furniture and lights to textiles and works of graphic art and photography.
 All of this with a strong focus on the students and the school itself.

-There you will see that the Bauhaus school wasn’t supported by all.
+There, you will see that the Bauhaus school wasn’t supported by anyone.
 It faced criticism in a time of political change and cultural uncertainty.
 Making its existence even more important in my eyes.

 Whenever you visit the Bauhaus Museum in Dessau, don’t forget to get a copy of Bauhaus Dessau’s book.
 The Collection.
 There, you will see an in-depth presentation of the collection available.
 It includes many works from Paul Klee, Wassily Kandinsky and László Moholy-Nagy, one of my favourite teachers at the school.
 It’s more than worth it!